Why Atrial Fibrillation Matters

 View an animation of a normal heartbeat.

-• The sinoatrial (SA) node starts the contraction in the top of the heart.
+• The sinoatrial (SA) node starts the contraction at the top of the heart.
 The right atrium (one of the two types of chambers of the heart) houses a group of cells called the sinoatrial node.
-In healthy adults, the node fires off between 60 to 100 heartbeats per minute.
-The electrical wave moves through the atria to “gatekeeper node.”
+In a normal heartbeat, the node fires between 60 to 100 heartbeats per minute.
+The electrical wave moves through the atria to the “gatekeeper node.”

-• The atrioventricular (AV) node regulates the timing for the lower portion of the heart.
-This node serves as a gatekeeper for all the electrical pulses going through the atria (top sections) to the ventricles (bottom sections).
-The electrical pulses are delayed at the AV node before they are allowed to move into the ventricles.
-This delay gives the ventricles extra time to finish filling with blood before contracting.
+• The atrioventricular (AV) node controls the timing for the lower portion of the heart.
+This node is a gatekeeper for all the electrical pulses going through the atria (top sections) to the ventricles (bottom sections).
+The pulses are delayed at the AV node before they are allowed to move into the ventricles.
+This delay gives the ventricles extra time to fill with blood before contracting.

-• The ventricles contract and pump blood out to the lungs and the body.
+• The ventricles contract and pump blood to the lungs and the body.

 Electrical problems in AFib:

-• In AFib, the SA node may not start the contraction.
-Instead, the contraction might start randomly in other areas of the atria or even in the pulmonary veins.
+• The SA node may not start the contraction.
+Instead, the contraction might start randomly in other areas of the atria or pulmonary veins.

-• In AFib, the electrical current doesn’t flow in an organized top-to-bottom fashion.
+• The electrical current doesn’t flow in an organized top-to-bottom pattern.
 Instead, contractions are rapid and disorganized.

-• In AFib, the AV node often can’t regulate the chaotic current.
-It does its best to protect the ventricle from extra electrical impulses, but it can’t stop all of them.
-As a consequence, the ventricle beats more often than it should – giving rise to noticeable breathlessness and fatigue.
+• The AV node often can’t regulate the chaotic current.
+It does its best to protect the ventricle from extra pulses , but it can’t stop all of them.
+As a result, the ventricle beats more often than it should.
+This leads to breathlessness and fatigue.

 The amount of blood pumped out of the ventricles to the body is based on the randomness of the atrial beats.